ev3dev/ev3dev-lang/R/README.md

     * needs EV3 motors on ports B and C
     * needs EV3-infrared sensor and EV3 or NXT touch sensor.
     * `source("ev3dev_test_all.R")`

+## Remote scenario ##

+Here is information how to work and run the scripts remotely through RSclient/Rserve This is recommended way.
+Local scenario is usefull for debugging (e.g. you often get only  the message that remote evaluation failed)

 - Rserve remote setup:
  * enable remote connections to Rserve on EV3